ukantjadia/ukantjadia.github.io/content/List100/_index.md

 List 100
 Things I want to do before I die.
 Please let me know if you have any recommendation.
 Progress as of Dec 31, 2023: 40.75/92.

-✓ Learn Spanish
+✅ Learn Spanish
-✓ Live in another country
+✅ Live in another country

+✔

+(:smile) sdfsafd
 ✓ Start a nonprofit organization
 ✗ See my book being sold at an airport outside Vietnam ✓ Be in a movie/commercial (I’ve actually done this in 3 countries: Vietnam, India, US)